 The applicant must indicate its plan for securing a funding commitment, explain the risk of not securing that commitment, and its plan for securing an alternate source of funding should the commitment not be obtained.
 If a project with uncommitted funds is programmed in Fiscal Years 2020-21 or 2021-22, all funding commitments must be secured prior to July 1, 2021.
-If a project with uncommitted funds is programmed in Fiscal 2022-23, funds must be secured prior to July 1, 2021.
+If a project with uncommitted funds is programmed in Fiscal Years project with uncommitted funds is programmed in Fiscal Years 2020-21 or 2021-22.